mrdaemon/vimconfigs/README.markdown

 ---------

 Also, keep in mind that I mainly use mercurial, and that the github repos is mostly a public mirror.
-I need to tweak my hgweb setup before I allow public access to the primary mercurial repos -- but I do push changes to gitgub routinely, for the greater good.
+I need to tweak my hgweb setup before I allow public access to the primary mercurial repos -- but I do push changes to github routinely, for the greater good.
 Delicious code bazaar.

 Notes
 -----